Niessy/domluna.me/content/blog/meta-learning/index.md

 ![1k Sines](1ksines.png)

 That's 1000 sine waves.
 See the problem?
-For every x (input) value there's a line of possible y (output) values, thus the model will simply learn to predict 0 - the expected value.
+For every $x$ (input) value there's a line of possible $y$ (output) values, thus the model will simply learn to predict $0$ - the expected value.
 Meta-learning models will learn to do the same, the difference being the representation learned is optimized to quickly learn a new task whereas the transfer learning representation does not.

 ### MAML